-Following Kansas and North Carolina, Mississippi becomes the third state this legislative session to sign into law an explicitly anti-LGBT bill.
+Following Kansas and North Carolina, Mississippi becomes the third state this legislative session to sign into law an explicitly anti-LGBTQ bill.
 Learn more about Mississippi's discriminatory bill here.

-Human Rights Campaign fights for LGBT equality in Mississippi alongside state and local groups and lawmakers.
+Human Rights Campaign fights for LGBTQ equality in Mississippi alongside state and local groups and lawmakers.

-In an unprecedented effort to bring equality to Mississippi, HRC launched Project One America, a comprehensive campaign to dramatically expand LGBT equality in the South through permanent campaigns in Alabama, Mississippi and Arkansas.
+In an unprecedented effort to bring equality to Mississippi, HRC launched Project One America, a comprehensive campaign to dramatically expand LGBTQ equality in the South through permanent campaigns in Alabama, Mississippi and Arkansas.

 Click Here to Voice Your Support or text ONEMISSISSIPPI to 30644 to join us.